ClouDesire/docusaurus/docs/api-product.md

 sidebar_label: API products
 ---

-In this section it is presented how to onboard and start selling an API-based product with metered billing based on the actual usage, i.e. HTTP calls executed.
+This section describes how to onboard and start selling an API-based product with metered billing based on the actual usage, i.e. HTTP calls executed.